top of page

 Understanding Static Stretching For Recovery And Flexibility

 While dynamic stretching primes you for action, static stretching is for your cool-down.
-It’s the classic "stretch-and-hold" method, where you lengthen a muscle for 15-30 seconds.
+It’s the classic "stretch and hold" method, where you lengthen a muscle for 15-30 seconds.
 The goal isn't to fire up your muscles, but to help them relax, release tension, and build flexibility over time.

 When you hold a stretch, sensory receptors in your muscle tendons called Golgi tendon organs (GTOs) are activated.
 They send a signal to your brain to tell the muscle to relax.
 This reflex, called autogenic inhibition, allows muscle fibers to lengthen safely.